I bought into it.

 But then these are people who enjoy watching an entire show about a bunch of guys stapling their nuts to their legs, and will fork over large amounts of money to watch a bunch of guys throwing up on each other on the big screen.

 I recall that day, being excited and anxious to watch what I thought or was fooled into thinking would be the funniest movie in a while.
 And then ten minutes into it, Napoleon Dynamite mutters “I’ll do whatever I want, gawd!”
-And instantly I said aloud without a single spark of amusement, “Oh shit, what the fuck did I get myself into?”
+And instantly I said aloud without a single spark of amusement, “Oh s**t, what the f**k did I get myself into?”

 Hey, Tina Majorino is cute I love her work in “Veronica Mars”, and Haylie Duff is cute in a weird kind of way, but I’m shocked that such stupidity would be considered comedy gold.
 I’ve seen it twice, and I just can’t sit through it.
 And the sad fact is that John Heder seems to be building his career around this character, which won’t last long.